-Jonida Milaj and Gerard Jan Ritsema van Eck ‘Capturing licence plates: police-citizen interaction apps from an EU data protection perspective’ (2019) International Review of Law, Computers & Technology, doi: 10.1080/13600869.2019.1600335
+Jonida Milaj and Gerard Jan Ritsema van Eck ‘Capturing licence plates: police-citizen interaction apps from an EU data protection perspective’ (2020) 34(1) International Review of Law, Computers & Technology 1-21, doi: 10.1080/13600869.2019.1600335

 Abstract A Pokémon Go-like smartphone app called ‘Automon’ was unveiled in October 2017 as one of several new initiatives to increase the public’s contribution and engagement in police investigations in the Netherlands.
 Automon is designed in the form of a game that instigates participants to photograph license plates to find out if a vehicle is stolen.
 The participants in the game score points for each license plate photographed, and may also qualify for a financial reward if a vehicle is actually stolen.
 In addition, when someone reports that a vehicle has been recently stolen, game participants that are in the vicinity receive a push notification and are tasked with searching for that particular vehicle and license plate.
 This paper studies the example of the Automon app and contributes to the existing debate on crowdsourced surveillance and the involvement of individuals in law enforcement activities from an EU law perspective.
 It analyses the lawfulness of initiatives that proactively require individuals to be involved in law enforcement activities and confronts them for the first time with European Union (EU) data protection standards.
 It is concluded that the Automon app design does not meet the new legal standards.

-Gerard Jan Ritsema van Eck, ‘Algorithmic Mapmaking in ‘Smart Cities’: Data Protection Impact Assessments as a means of protection for groups’ in Angela Daly, S. Kate Devitt and Monique Mann (eds), Good Data (Institute of Network Cultures 2019).
+Gerard Jan Ritsema van Eck, ‘Algorithmic Mapmaking in ‘Smart Cities’: Data Protection Impact Assessments as a means of protection for groups’ in Angela Daly, S. Kate Devitt and Monique Mann (eds), Good Data 298-316 (Institute of Network Cultures 2019).

 Abstract Maps are powerful communication tools, and mapmaking used to be a privileged affair.
 In recent times this has changed as “smart cities” have been outfitted with video, audio, and other kinds of “Internet of Things” sensing devices.
 The data-streams they generate can be combined with volunteered data to create a vast multitude of interactive maps on which individuals are constantly (re)grouped on the basis of abnormality, deviation, and desirability.
 Many have argued that under these circumstances personal data protection rights should be extended to groups.
 However, group rights are an awkward fit for the current European data protection framework which is heavily focused on individuals.
 One possible opening for better protection is offered by Data Protection Impact Assessments (DPIAs), which are mandatory to carry out when the ‘systematic monitoring of a publicly accessible area on a large scale’ necessary for mapmaking takes place.
 They form an opportunity to recognize the risks of e.g. discrimination at an early stage.
 Furthermore, by including representatives of local (disadvantaged) groups, the strong performative qualities of maps can offer occasions for groups of citizens in smart cities to proactively shape the environments in which they live.
 There are serious limitations.
 Although DPIAs are mandatory, the inclusion of affected data subjects and their representatives is not.
 This undermines many of the possible advantages.
 Finally, the high costs associated with the process might mean many companies engage with it only superficially and temporarily.
 Establishing effective data protection for groups negatively impacted by mapmaking software through DPIAs thus seems nigh on impossible in lieu of substantial legislative change.

 Full text You can download the full book here at the Institute of Network Cultures, or just my chapter here.

-Gerard Jan Ritsema van Eck, ‘Emergency Calls with a Photo Attached: The Effects of Urging Citizens to Use Their Smartphones for Surveillance’ in Bruce Clayton Newell, Tjerk Timan and Bert-Jaap Koops (eds), Surveillance, Privacy, and Public Space (Routledge 2018).
+Gerard Jan Ritsema van Eck, ‘Emergency Calls with a Photo Attached: The Effects of Urging Citizens to Use Their Smartphones for Surveillance’ in Bruce Clayton Newell, Tjerk Timan and Bert-Jaap Koops (eds), Surveillance, Privacy, and Public Space 157-178 (Routledge 2018).

 Abstract Various kinds of media and metadata, such as pictures, videos, and geo-location, can be attached to emergency reports to the police using dedicated platforms, social networking sites, or general communication apps such as WhatsApp.
 Although potentially a very useful source of information for law enforcement agencies, this also raises considerable concerns regarding surveillance and privacy in public spaces: It exhorts citizens to establish a supervisory gaze over anyone, at any time, and anywhere.
 This chapter analyses these concerns using theories from surveillance studies.
 It considers the (surprisingly high) applicability of panoptical theories by Foucault and others to the effects of increased visibility of citizens in public spaces.
 This analysis importantly reveals how discriminatory tendencies might be introduced and exacerbated.
 Attention is then paid to Deleuze’s ‘societies of control’ and related notions such as database surveillance, surveillance assemblages, and predictive policing.
 This analysis shows that the enrichment of emergency reports with media and metadata from smartphones can pressurize people into conformity, erode the presumption of innocence, and diminish societal trust.
 Furthermore, this process will disproportionality affect already disadvantaged groups and individuals.
 Policy makers are advised to implement enriched emergency reports carefully.